 University of Oxford China Office's latest issue of China Thinking

 To visit China you are likely to need a visa.
 All applications for Chinese visas are now processed through the Chinese Visa Application Service Centre.
 Please note that you now need to make an appointment at the centre to deposit your application forms.

 You are advised to consult the Foreign and Commonwealth Office's website for up-to-date information on your destination before travelling abroad.
 View the FCO's China advice.

 Whilst you are in China it is possible that you may require consular assistance.
 Visit the website of the British Embassy in Beijing.

 Research in China - Facilities and Information

 If you are an NDM academic carrying out research in China and require access to meeting rooms, office space or other office facilities you may be entitled to use Oxford University (Beijing) Science & Technology Company Ltd's facilities at the Kerry Centre, Beijing.
-Please contact Karen Valentine for further information.
+Contact us for further information.

 Research Councils UK (RCUK), which includes the Medical Research Council (MRC) has an office in China.
 Their website has useful links to various Chinese partners such as the Chinese Academy of Medical Sciences (CAMS).

 The Medical Research Council has a China UK Research Ethics (CURE) Committee who have put together this interesting and useful report for researchers.

 The BIONET expert group has put together a report outlining recommendations on best practise in the ethical governance of Sino-European biological and biomedical research collaborations.